-- Normally, an administrative hearing will be conducted within fifteen (15) business days of the accused being notified of the hearing and allegations.
+- Normally, an administrative hearing will be conducted within fifteen (15) business days of an investigation report being submitted to Community Standards.

-- The complainant, any alleged victim and the accused student shall each have the right to:
+- The complainant, any alleged victim and the respondent shall each have the right to:

 - Be informed about the hearing process.